Tuesday, December 16, 2025

 “Normally the plane is not supposed to turn towards the sea,” he said at a news conference hours after the incident, adding that the plane did not send out a distress signal when it was landing.

-Divers managed to locate the bodies of the patrol vehicle’s driver and passenger in the sea.
+Divers managed to locate the bodies of the patrol vehicle’s driver and passenger.

 Hong Kong’s transport bureau has said it was “saddened” by their deaths and expressed condolences to their families.

-In a statement to the BBC, an Emirates spokesperson said the plane “sustained damage on landing in Hong Kong”, adding: “Crew are confirmed to be safe and there was no cargo onboard.”
+An Emirates spokesperson said in a statement to the BBC that the plane “sustained damage on landing in Hong Kong”, adding: “Crew are confirmed to be safe and there was no cargo onboard.”

 It also said the Boeing 747-481 cargo aircraft was wet leased from, and operated by, Turkish carrier Act Airlines.
-A wet lease is an arrangement where one airline provides the aircraft, crew, and insurance to another airline.
+A wet lease is an arrangement where one airline provides the aircraft, crew and insurance to another.

-The four crew members onboard the plane had opened the emergency doors of the aircraft shortly after the crash.
-They were spotted by fire service staff who arrived at the scene within two minutes, and were rescued, authorities said.
+The four crew members onboard the plane had opened the aircraft’s emergency doors shortly after the crash.
+They were spotted by fire service staff who arrived at the scene within two minutes and were rescued, authorities said.

 Pictures show the plane had broken in half, with part of the fuselage submerged in the water with large cracks clearly visible.